aleksandramedina/Capstone-Seminar/March 30, 2021/README.md

 **User testing:**

-Example of a user creaetinga drawing by themselves:
+Example of a user creating a drawing by themselves:

 ![yacht drawn alone](/media/jahta.png)